-A patient’s medical history is an important aspect of the initial evaluation as it can really help steer early treatment.
+A patient’s medical history is an important aspect of the initial evaluation as it can help the shoulder doctor steer early treatment.
 Tears are either traumatic or non-traumatic.

-The patient who slips on the ice and lands on their shoulder, elbow or outstretched hand and now can’t raise their arm up after the fall, typically have suffered an acute tear.
+The patient who slips on the ice and lands on their shoulder, elbow or outstretched hand—and now can’t raise their arm after the fall—typically has suffered an acute rotator cuff tear.

-Non-traumatic tears typically present a gradual onset of worsening pain over months or may have acutely worsened after a change in activity level, such as starting a new work out program, house project that requires a lot of lifting, fall clean up in the yard, etc.
+Non-traumatic tears typically present a gradual onset of worsening pain over months.
+Sometimes, they suddenly get worse after a change in activity level, such as when you:

 How often do asymptomatic tears develop pain?

-Over the course of two to five years, 30 to 40% of patients will develop pain, but not all tears are like comparing apples to apples.
+Over two to five years, 30-40% of patients will develop pain, but not all tears are like comparing apples to apples

-A rotator cuff tear may be full thickness, completely off the bone, or can be partial thickness.
+A rotator cuff tear may be full thickness, completely off the bone, or partial thickness.
 And partial thickness tears can have even more variation.
-They may be very small (millimeters in size) or they may be high grade and close to being full thickness.
+They may be tiny (millimeters in size) or high grade (and close to full-thickness).